 Can you guess what each of these famous scientists did by reading their responses to a party invitation?
 And notice how many times their names were used to name their discoveries!
-And after you play the game, visit our song pages for the "Mother Necessity" song about famous inventors.
+And after you play the game, visit our song webpages for the "Mother Necessity" song about famous inventors.

 Bell phoned in his acceptance, instead of responding in writing.